 As we adapt to the pandemic, our models are learning to adapt too.
 Millions of patterns and countless strategies are shifting; some are working well and driving decisions.

 The mystery and Black Box nature of these models do not bring about the desired confidence in them.
-For example, if you read our report on COVID-19 analysis, you will see that after countless analyses, with the help of domain expertise, we were able to draw conclusions and provide some strategies to navigate your digital marketing spends and efforts in such times.
+For example, if you read our report on COVID-19 analysis, you will see that after countless analyses, with the help of domain expertise, we were able to draw conclusions and provide some strategies to navigate your digital marketing spending and efforts in such times.

 However, if you let a generic tool like AutoML run haywire on our data, you will end up with some crazy strategies which are probably not there in any playbooks on the planet.
-This is the result of combining large amounts of data with skewed analysis driven by erratic behaviors which are the result of COVID.
+This is the result of combining large amounts of data with skewed analysis driven by erratic behaviors, which are the result of COVID.
 Do you trust the strategies a generic tool produces if they don’t make logical sense to you?
 As a veteran operator in marketing, probably not.

-But if you are a desperate marketer who wants to save their job you might try them.
-If you don’t do something soon you are getting fired so might as well play a king’s gambit.
+But if you are a desperate marketer who wants to save their job, you might try them.
+If you don’t do something soon you are getting fired, so might as well play a king’s gambit.
 And if you do, let me remind you of the age-old computing mantra: garbage in, garbage out.
-It doesn’t only apply to the data, but to the processes, we enact upon it as well.
+It doesn’t only apply to the data but to the processes, we enact upon it as well.